Herbert Sullivan

-Biography
+Early years

-Sullivan was the third child and eldest son of Frederic and Charlotte Sullivan, one of eight siblings.
+Sullivan was the fourth child and eldest son of Frederic and Charlotte Sullivan, one of eight siblings.
 When Fred Sullivan died aged 39 in 1877, his younger brother, the composer Arthur Sullivan, made himself responsible for the support of Fred's widow and eight children.
-In 1881, Charlotte married Captain Benjamin Hutchinson, a man 13 years her junior.
+In 1881 Charlotte married Captain Benjamin Hutchinson, a man 13 years her junior.
 Charlotte emigrated to the US in 1883 with her husband and all her children except Herbert, who remained in England under the care of his uncle.
-At the age of nine, Sullivan began boarding school in Brighton, England.
-He studied in Germany in the autumn of 1884.
+At the age of nine, Sullivan began boarding school in Brighton, England, and later attended Christ's Hospital school.
+He studied in Germany from the autumn of 1884.

 Arthur Sullivan's health was precarious from the 1880s onwards, and Herbert often accompanied his uncle to the South of France and other resorts where the composer rested or spent holidays.
-In late 1890, at 22 years of age, Herbert left his uncle's home for an engineering job connected with the laying of a cable between Haiti and Brazil.
-Herbert soon returned to England, and he continued to spend much of his time with his uncle, continuing as his companion at the theatre and on trips.
+In 1886 Herbert returned to England from his studies in Germany, and he worked for ten months for Robert Fowler of the steam engine company John Fowler & Co.
+From 1889 to 1890, he was working for Siemens in Charlton, London, where the company manufactured undersea cables.
+In October 1890, at 22 years of age, Herbert was engaged for an engineering job surveying for the laying of cable between Caribbean islands and Brazil which continued, off and on, during 1891.
+He returned to England in September of that year.
+After this Herbert worked for much of the time until 1894 for Brush Electrical Engineering in Loughborough and London until 1894.
+He then spent the rest of the 1890s primarily as his uncle's companion at the theatre, and on trips, and managed Arthur's affairs when he was ill.
 Though never formally adopted, Herbert was in many respects Arthur Sullivan's adopted son.
 He was at his uncle's bedside at his death in 1900.

 When Arthur died, the German Emperor Wilhelm, an admirer of Sullivan's works, sent Herbert a personal message of condolence.
-Herbert remained friendly with his uncle's collaborator, W. S. Gilbert, after Arthur's death; when Herbert organised a Garrick Club dinner in 1908, in honour of Gilbert, the dramatist wrote, "My dear Sullivan, There is little need to tell you how deeply I appreciate the good feeling that actuated you in organizing yesterday's most successful dinner.
+Herbert remained friendly with his uncle's collaborator, W. S. Gilbert, after Arthur's death; when Herbert organised a Garrick Club dinner in 1908 in honour of Gilbert, the dramatist wrote, "My dear Sullivan, There is little need to tell you how deeply I appreciate the good feeling that actuated you in organizing yesterday's most successful dinner.
 It is an instance of friendship that can never fade from my memory".
+Even after Gilbert's death, Herbert remained friendly with Lady Gilbert.
+He was also friendly, as a youth and young man, with Lucas D'Oyly Carte (1872–1907), the brother of Rupert D'Oyly Carte.